yuuki15/yuuki15.github.io/_drafts/2021-12-09-prime-numbers-in-c.md

 We can improve our program using arithmetic.

 Definition (Divisibility):
-Let n, d, and k be integers.
-We say that n is divisible by d iff there exists k such that n = kd.
+Let n, d, and k be integers with d != 0.
+We say that n is divisible by d (or d is a divisor of n) iff there exists k such that n = kd.

+Theorem (Upper bound for non-trivial divisors):
+The greatest non-trivial divisor of n (i.e., excluding n itself) is less than or equal to n/2.